etn-ccis/blui-react-native-workflows/login-workflow/docs/screens/existing-account-success.md

 | message | `string` | The success message to be displayed on the screen. |  |
 | messageTitle | `string` | The title of the success message. |  |
 | onDismiss | `() => void` | A function to be called when the screen is dismissed. |  |

+Any other props will be provided to the <SuccessScreen> component (SuccessScreen).